phoenixcoder/system-design-primer/README.md

 ## Basic Distributed Web System Example
 ### Why is this important?
-A distributed web system shows its value when it handles a number of requests beyond what a single computer can handle.
-These requests can be anything from just visiting a webpage to downloading a file to borrowing some time on your system to calculate the largest prime - you never know.
-If you have these happening thousands to tens of thousands or more per second, a single computer will probably start to have a lot of trouble completing all of them successfully.
-If that single computer can't handle the load, why not give it some help?
-This example shows how the basic components work together to give that computer some companions to bear the load.
+A distributed web system is valuable for handling a large request volume beyond what a single computer can handle.
+These requests can be a page visit to a file to borrowing some time for finding aliens - you never know.
+If you have these happening thousands to tens of thousands or more per second, a single computer is unlikely to handle all of it.
+So, the goal for this design is to find some way to give this computer some friends.

 ### What does it look like?
 ![](https://github.com/phoenixcoder/IntroSystemDesign/blob/master/resources/img/basic-distributed-web-system.png)